BillHertzing/BlazorExamples/README.md

 1. Blazor logging framework.
 Source and ReadMe.md for the extensions can be found here: https://github.com/BlazorExtensions/Logging.
 A good post explaining how to use the extension in your Blazor project can be found here: https://www.c-sharpcorner.com/article/introduction-to-logging-framework-in-blazor-with-net-core/.
 The examples in this repository are currently using Version 0.9.0.
 I will do my best to ensure that the examples in this repository track the changes in the Blazor logging extensions.

 ## Suggested but not required
-1. The free UDP logging application Sentinel V0.13.0.0, which can be installed to Windows from here: https://github.com/yarseyah/sentinel.
+1. The free UDP logging application Sentinel Version 0.13.0.0 or equivalent, which can be installed to Windows from here: https://github.com/yarseyah/sentinel.
 1. Telerik's  free Fiddler 4 product or equivalent for monitoring the HTTP traffic between the browser and the ServiceStack instance, which can be installed from here:  https://www.telerik.com/download/fiddler.

 ## Getting Started